fshahinfar1/gem5-journey/Readme.md

 13. Stuck, but this [repository](https://github.com/cirosantilli/linux-kernel-module-cheat/tree/6aa2f783a8a18589ae66e85f781f86b08abb3397#gem5-system-parameters) looks promising.

+14. This [repository](https://github.com/tukl-msd/gem5.TnT) has some tips an tricks.

 ## Useful tips
 ### Create a disk image
 This part is obtained from this [post](http://www.lowepower.com/jason/setting-up-gem5-full-system.html)